 Well, this is a stage of parenting!
-Who said it was easy.
-Since taking the car to the carwash isn’t a solution for me – it will save me some money – I buckled up with some energy and start cleaning my car inch by inch.
-I kind of made it, but let me tell the precise process in removing the coke stain, because it won’t go only with cleaning products.
+Nobody said it would be easy.
+Because the carwash wasn’t an option for me – it is too far away – I buckled up and started cleaning my car inch by inch.
+I kind of made it, but let me tell you exactly how I removed the coke stain, because cleaning products won’t do it.

-- One of the most important things is to dilute the stain with water.
+◼ One of the most critical things is to dilute the stain with water.
 Spray cool water over the stain and blot it with paper towels.
 Even if the coke stain is old, pour water over it to loosen it a bit so that you can tackle it with the following methods.
 Remember: sprinkle cool water and blot!

-- The next move is to make a paste from baking soda and warm water and apply the paste over the stain.
-Use the toothbrush so you can gently apply the paste using brushing motions.
+◼ The next step is to make a paste from baking soda and warm water and apply it over the stain.
+Use the toothbrush to gently apply the paste using brushing motions.
 Leave the paste to act for half an hour or so.
-Meanwhile you can clean other parts of your car.
+Meanwhile, you can clean other parts of your car.

-- Let dry naturally and return to the crime scene.
-If the stain isn’t gone, call on the vinegar!
+◼ Let dry naturally and return to the crime scene.
+If the stain isn’t coming off, try vinegar!

-- Mix 1 cup of vinegar with a few squirts of dish detergent and 3 cups of warm water in a spray bottle, then spray the solution over the stain and rub it with a cloth.
-You can use a textile brush to work the cleaning solution better into the stain.
-Let it act for 15 more minutes then use paper towel to dab the stain.
+◼ Mix 1 cup of vinegar with a few squirts of dish detergent and 3 cups of warm water.
+Pour the resulted mix into a spray bottle.
+Spray the solution over the stain and rub it with a cloth.
+You can use a fabric brush to work the cleaning solution deeper into the stain.
+Let it sit for 15 more minutes then use a paper towel to dab the stain.
 Let it air dry.
-This time the coke stain should be long gone.
+This time the coke stain should be removed.